 November 17: The Leonids

-Typically the Leonid shower is a weak display, with fewer than a dozen meteors per hour radiating from Leo’s Sickle.
-But the parent comet, 55P/Tempel-Tuttle, tends to create narrow concentrated streams that produced brief but prodigious displays in the late 1990s, when it last swung through perihelion.
-Since then the shower's activity has varied from year to year, but despite moonless skies the 2012 edition is unlikely to deliver much beyond its usual trickle.
+Typically the Leonid shower is a weak, brief display, with fewer than a dozen meteors per hour radiating from Leo’s Sickle.
+You'll see even fewer this year, thanks to a full Moon on the night of the maximum.
+The parent comet, 55P/Tempel-Tuttle, tends to create narrow concentrated streams that produced prodigious displays in the late 1990s, when it last swung through perihelion.
+Since then the shower's activity has varied from year to year, usually offering little more than a trickle of shooting stars.

 December 14: The Geminids

-With an average of 100 meteors per hour radiating from near the bright star Castor, this end-of-the-calendar shower is usually one of the year’s best.
-Each year the Geminids reach their maximum just four days later in the lunar cycle than the Perseids do.
-So, for this year's performance, the Moon will be new.
-Better still, you don't have to stay up until the wee hours to see them — at mid-northern latitudes, the radiant is well up in the sky by 9 p.m.
+This end-of-the-calendar shower is usually one of the year’s best, with upward of 100 meteors per hour radiating from near the bright star Castor.
+Each year the Geminids reach their maximum just four days later in the lunar cycle than the Perseids do, which is bad news in 2013: the Moon will be nearly full for this year's performance.
+If there's any consolation, you don't have to stay up until the wee hours to see them — at mid-northern latitudes, the radiant is well up in the sky by 9 p.m.
 Geminid meteors come from 3200 Phaethon, an asteroid discovered in 1983.